-Formation or regeneration of a sense of security in adults who experienced insecure attachment in childhood enhances resilience and improves psychological wellbeing.
+Formation or regeneration of a sense of security in adults who experienced traumatic insecure attachment in childhood enhances resilience and improves psychological well-being.

 An instinctive drive for attachment is our fundamental survival mechanism in early childhood.
-Attachment behaviour is any action intended for getting a response from a preferred person, someone who is usually wiser or stronger.
+Attachment behaviour is any action intended for getting a response from the desired person, someone who is usually wiser or stronger.
 In general terms, attachment can be defined as a specific style of relating to other people, and we can distinguish attachment dynamics into secure and insecure.
 According to Bowlby’s attachment theory , an insecure, unreliable, and inconsistent attachment relationship with a caregiver in infancy diminishes resilience to trauma and stress and makes children liable to mental breakdowns in critical circumstances.
 On the contrary, a secure, or consistent and sensitive attachment style is a basis for a more constructive and optimistic child development trajectory.
-Insecure attachment in childhood, which is influenced by environmental and genetic factors, has been found to confer risks to the development of psychopathology in adulthood and is considered a susceptibility factor to mental illness.
+Insecure attachment in childhood has been found to confer risks to the development of psychopathology in adulthood and is considered a susceptibility factor to mental illness.
 Yet, the formation or reinstatement of a feeling of secure attachment in later life may improve resilience and enhance psychological wellbeing.
 [1,3,4]

 Yet, insecure attachment relationships do not result in psychopathology linearly.
 Factors such as social and family life, intelligence, substance use are likely to augment the effects of insecure attachment on the way to a mental disorder.
 Nevertheless, a substantial body of research, including longitudinal studies of the long-term consequences of insecure attachment relationships in early years on mental illness in later life, has supported Bowlby’s ideas.
 Replicated findings of Harris, Brown, and Bifulco demonstrated that the loss of a parent or long separation from parents in early life had conferred risk to adult depression due to lack of care.
 Coffino pointed out that the strongest predictor of depression in adulthood was the history of parental death between 5 and 10 years old.

-Carlson, Egeland and Sroufe investigated in a longitudinal study the developmental pathway of borderline personality disorder (BPD) from childhood to adulthood.
-They documented that repetitive contradictory cues representing disorganised attachment in childhood were strongly linked to a failure in regulatory approaches to manage stressful situations.
-The study reports that disorganised attachment, one of the insecure attachment forms distinguished by severe maltreatment conditions in childhood, is related to dissociative processes in later life, a marker in BPD development.
+Carlson, Egeland and Sroufe investigated in a longitudinal study the developmental pathway of a borderline personality disorder (BPD) from childhood to adulthood.
+They documented that repetitive contradictory cues, characteristic of disorganised attachment in childhood, were strongly linked to a failure in regulatory approaches to manage stressful situations in later life.
+The study reports that disorganised attachment, one of the insecure attachment forms, is related to dissociative processes in later life, a marker in BPD development.

 Attachment in the context of psychology generally refers to the permanent emotional proximity between children and parents or caregivers, which is necessary to prepare children for the challenges of adulthood.
 Secure attachment in childhood tends to facilitate mental wellbeing and generate emotional resources for managing stress, whereas insecure attachment styles are likely to result in psychopathology.
-Yet, the research evidence causes us to be positive about the effectiveness of clinical interventions that enhance individuals’ sense of attachment security—the establishment and regeneration of a feeling of secure attachment in adulthood can strengthen resilience to hardships and alleviate mental illness symptoms.
+Yet, the research evidence causes us to be positive about the effectiveness of clinical interventions that enhance individuals’ sense of attachment security—the regeneration or formation of a feeling of secure attachment in adulthood can strengthen resilience and alleviate mental illness symptoms.